fgx/fgx.github.io/readme.md

 ## Change Log

+2013-12-17 ~ Theo

+* May have fixed some of the menu highlighting issues
+* Add FGx Plane Spotter menu item

 2013-12-05 ~ Theo

 * Added 'FGx New Repository Boilerplate' file
-* Added 'FGX New Rpository Guidelines' file
+* Added 'FGX New Repository Guidelines' file
-* Added builerplate index.htnl file that auntomagicly reads any adjacent 'readme.md' and turns it into HTML.
+* Added boilerplate index.html file that automagicly reads any adjacent 'readme.md' and turns it into HTML.
 * Worked on menu.
 Commented out a lot of the less significant repos
 * Started implementing index/readme structure and fiddled with the CSS

 2013-12-04 ~ Theo